Robinson Chirinos: International career

 Chirinos played for the Venezuela national baseball team at the 2017 World Baseball Classic, batting .214.

 In October 2018 he was selected an MLB All-Star for the 2018 MLB Japan All-Star Series.

+Coaching career

+On November 25, 2024, the Baltimore Orioles announced that Chirinos would serve as their bench coach for the 2025 season.
+On October 31, 2025, it was announced that the Orioles would not retain Chirinos for the 2026 season.